 Do chickens have tongues?
 That’s a good question.
-After all, chickens spend a lot of their time with their beak to the ground eating their food.
+After all, chickens spend a lot of their time with their beak toward the ground eating their food.
 For this reason, many people are unsure if chickens have a tongue or not.
 Well, to answer the question I did some research.
 In this post, I’m going to tell you everything you need to know about chickens and their tongues.
-Let’s go!

-If you want a quick answer to this question, then here you go: Chickens do indeed have tongues and it’s an important part of their anatomy, without it they wouldn’t be able to survive.
+As it turns out, chickens do indeed have tongues and it’s an important part of their anatomy, without it they wouldn’t be able to survive.
 Their tongue is very small and pointy.
 It is used to eat their food.
 However, they have only a very small amount of taste buds on their tongue – only around 350 compared to around 10,000 in humans.

 What does a chicken tongue look like?